Community Access permissions are required to access this content.

-Flooding is a critical issue facing Canadian municipalities that will only become more challenging as we continue to experience the effects of climate change.
+Flooding is a critical issue facing Canadian municipalities — one that will only become more challenging as we experience the continued effects of climate change.

-Physical damage to assets and local infrastructure, employee physical and mental health, supply chain risks, threats to water quality, and the implementation of stormwater charges can all result in unexpected costs or disruptions to business operations, both on a local and global scale.
+Physical damage to assets and local infrastructure, employee absenteeism and mental health issues, supply chain risks, threats to water quality, and the implementation of stormwater charges — all can result in unexpected costs or disruptions to business operations, on both a local and a global scale.